Healthcare Insights

 What is data mining?

 After a business sets up the foundation needed to store and organize substantial amounts of data, it can begin mining it for more specific information.
-Data mining is the process of analyzing large data sets to identify patterns, define relationships and solve problems.
+Data mining is the process of analyzing large data sets to identify patterns, define relationships, and solve problems.

 An organization can use data mining software (or leverage its own analysis) to discover patterns and make predictions on future trends or events.
 Data mining often requires computing power capable of dealing with petabytes of data, making it a perfect fit for hospitals and healthcare providers.
+This data is usually stored in a data warehouse.

 Outside of the healthcare industry, data mining is used by companies like Google, Amazon and Facebook to provide users with targeted content, cross-sells and up-sells.